nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/dashboard-layout/info-pages.md

 - The body of the text should be size 12px.
 [Source - Accessible print publications][info 2]
 - Frutiger or Arial should be used as the font throughout the report.
 The core NHS font is Frutiger and the secondary font is Arial.
 [Source - NHS identity guidelines; Fonts][info 3]

-A dashboard information page should include a 'New' section and release notes.
+A dashboard information page should include a 'News' section and release notes.

 ![Example dashboard information page](../images/info-page.png)